-2.5 When Rape Without Compassion and Overkill Became the Norm
+2.5 Rape Without Compassion & Overkill Become the Norm

 Uzza: An irresistible opportunity for revenge on the Jews and for plunder presented itself with the retaliation killing of a Muslim by a Jew of the Banu Qaynuqa, the smallest of the three Jewish tribes of Medina.